abrennec/ofxadvanced/01_day/assignments/assignment_04.md

 # Assignments 4

-## Creating a Synth
+## Create a Software Synthesizer Prototype

-### 1 Change the Frequency through Mouse Input

-Before going into details of implementing a chromatic change in frequencies, start with a simple interface:

-- When pressing "f", frequency changes are expected
-- Any change of mouse_y will result in an increase or decrease of the frequency

-### 2 Conceive a first software design for a synthesizer

-The synthesizer should provide at least two different types of sound wave shapes.
-Furthermore it should allow to change individual parameters.
+- The synthesizer should provide at least two different types of sound wave shapes and it should be possible to extend them with more wave types easily.
+- The synthesizer should support user interaction.
+- The synthesizer should be independent from ofApp so that you might be able to easily re-use your code with a different SDK.

+### 1 Conceive a simple software synthesizer

-### 3 Refactor the ofApp: Consider introducing ofSynth Class
+### 2 Refactor the ofApp following your design

-Review the current implementation of the ofApp example and consider introducing a dedicated ofSynth class to encapsulate the sound specific implementations.

-### 4 Consider inheritance for oscillator